AmadeusITGroup/afir/CONTRIBUTING.md

 All the development dependencies are incorporated into [requirements.txt](./requirements.txt)

 ### Build process schedule
-The deliverable(python wheel) is built as soon as the PR is merged into release branch.
+The deliverable(python wheel) is built as soon as the PR is merged into release branch. #to be implemented

 ### Sprint schedule
 There is no specific scrum setup here.
 All the changes are worked on in a best effort mode.